-"Hello sir; we're calling to confirm you made a purchase of $348.72 in Chicago Illinois." said my bank representative on the other end of the phone.
+"Hello sir; we're calling to confirm you made a purchase of $348.72 in Chicago Illinois," said my bank representative through a clear phone call.

 I was fortunate in this case: they were able to reverse the charges and overnight me a new credit card.